 Up until I left the UK, I was working at a local primary school as a school counsellor, seeing young people with a wide range of issues.
 Previous to that, I worked with Centre 33 for over two years.
 I undertook my training placement at Cambridge Cyrenians, an organisation that provides specialist support to homeless people.

 I also offer training and workshops to schools.

 My professional affiliation

-I am a registered member of BACP and I am working towards BACP accredited status.
+I am a registered member of BACP and I hold BACP accredited status.
 This means that I adhere to BACP's ethical framework to guide my practice, ensuring that I am always working in the best and safest way possible with my clients.
 The BACP accreditation scheme aims to recognise the achievement of high standards of knowledge, experience and development in counselling and psychotherapy.